 Have you been hearing a bunch of information about the latest in mattress innovations, but have been unable to determine what’s true and what’s false?
 So many manufacturers and salespeople are throwing around terms like memory foam and latex to describe their products and their respective benefits, and it’s time to put the myths and misconceptions to rest!

-We’ve put together a summary that dives into these terms to get to the heart of their likenesses and differences so that you can finally understand the difference between memory foam (our recommended brands) and latex mattresses (see our top latex picks).
+We’ve put together a summary that dives into these terms to get to the heart of their likenesses and differences so that you can finally understand the difference between memory foam and latex mattresses.
 We’ll also discuss how you could benefit from having a mattress made from either material or both materials if you so choose!

 What is Memory Foam?

-We go in-depth about how memory foam works in this article.
-But for this discussion, all you need to know is that this type of foam adjusts to the exact shape of your body.
+We go in-depth about how memory foam works, but for this discussion, all you need to know is that this type of foam adjusts to the exact shape of your body.

 With memory foam, there is noticeably slow recovery time.
 Meaning, that when you press your body into the material and then lift it, you will not see the foam resume its original form very quickly.
 This fact lends to its comfortability and support when it's added to upper mattress layers.
 Manufacturers recognized the fantastic benefits this material can bring to people experiencing back or joint pain, and most top mattress brands use some type of memory foam in their beds.
 You can check out our best mattresses for 2023 here.